Table of Contents Show

-So, what do turtles eat?
 Don’t they have any specific diet?
 Mostly not; the turtles feed on carrion if available.
 And mainly, the carnivore turtles feed on amphibians and mammals.
 Occasionally it has been seen that they also feed on their eggs and the eggs of other mammals.

 As mentioned earlier, turtles adapt to a particular environment and eat whatever is found abundant to them.
 However, some turtles eat particular diets.
-For example, if we see the sea turtles specifically, they are predominantly omnivores, but the hawksbill turtles live on sea sponges, although they also live on sea plants and animals.
+For example, if we see sea turtles specifically, they are predominantly omnivores, but hawksbill turtles live on sea sponges, although they also live on sea plants and animals.

 We also see that adult sea turtles live on algae and seagrasses.
 They are the only sea turtles that are primarily herbivores.

-Thinking of what turtles eat in the wild; most of the wild turtles that live in freshwater or brackish waters in North America, Asia, and Africa have a strict carnivore diet that includes snails, shrimp, and turtles eat in wild; most of the wild turtles that live in freshwater or brackish waters that live in North America, Asia, and Africa have a strict carnivore’s diet that includes snails, shrimp, eggs, amphibians, crabs, and other smaller mammals.
-At the same time, the land turtles eat a herbivore diet that includes berries, fruits, vegetables, mustard greens, and other leafy greens.
+Thinking of what turtles eat in the wild; most of the wild turtles that live in freshwater or brackish waters in North America, Asia, and Africa have a strict carnivore diet that includes snails, shrimp, and turtles eat in wild; most of wild turtles that live in freshwater or brackish waters that live in North America, Asia, and Africa have a strict carnivore’s diet that includes snails, shrimp, eggs, amphibians, crabs, and other smaller mammals.
+At the same time, land turtles eat an herbivore diet that includes berries, fruits, vegetables, mustard greens, and other leafy greens.

 The Red-eared Slider is the most common type of freshwater turtle that is found in lakes and ponds.
-They mainly eat underwater plants, tadpoles, and small prey like frogs and insects; however, the younger red-eared slides mostly prefer protein.
+They mainly eat aquatic plants, tadpoles, and small prey like frogs and insects; however, the younger red-eared slides mostly prefer protein.
 When the red ear slides are young, they have to feed on whatever they can catch.
 If not anything, they feed on the vegetation as they grow older.
 It will be mainly tadpoles and amphibian eggs that they can catch easily.

 The Painted Turtle is another small type of turtle.
 Different species of this turtle have different habits with the turtle food.
 The midland ones eat bugs and plants, while the slower types feed on fish mainly.
 The younger ones eat vegetation and consume proteins mainly, while the adults consume vegetation completely, yet both eat algae and duckweed.